jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/5-4 SDG process.md

 by [Cedric Clyburn](https://www.redhat.com/en/authors/cedric-clyburn), and [Legare Kerrison](https://www.redhat.com/en/authors/legare-kerrison)

 ---

+# Back-up Materials

+The following is taken from the video [Open Source Community Instruction-tuning of Language Models](https://learn.ibm.com/mod/page/view.php?id=322162&forceview=1), with [BJ Hargrave](https://www.linkedin.com/in/bjhargrave/)

 1. InstructLab leverages a Teacher Model to generate new Question and Answer pairs (based on the seed examples in the qna.yaml file supported by any documents *.md, and *.pdf)
     - The training does not use knowledge stored by the Teacher Model